Erasmus+ or SEMP Exchange

 - Native speakers are not required to hand in a proof of English proficiency.
 They can upload their transcript of records instead of the proof of English proficiency.

-Students who are enrolled in a fully English taught bachelor or master programme at their home university, must upload a statement from their home university's exchange officer or other official stating the programme is fully taught in English.
+- Students who are enrolled in a fully English taught bachelor or master programme at their home university, must upload a statement from their home university's exchange officer or other official stating the programme is fully taught in English.

 NOTE: Exchange students who wish to participate in Dutch taught courses must have obtained the Dutch NT2 (programme II, B2).